timarcher/Drone/wiki/ArduPilot-Config/ArduPilot-Config.md

     - Docs on accelerometer calibration [can be found here](https://ardupilot.org/copter/docs/common-accelerometer-calibration.html).
   - On Compass menu item:
     - TODO - swap compasses later to use the external one higher priority than the one on cube once the GPS is installed
-    - Press start on the Onboard Mag Calibration, calibraten and reboot.
+    - Press start on the Onboard Mag Calibration, calibrate, and reboot.
 Docs on compass calibration [can be found here](https://ardupilot.org/copter/docs/common-compass-calibration-in-mission-planner.html).
   - On Radio Calibration menu item:
     - Prior to calibrating, I had to reverse the joystick outputs in the Herelink controller for the Y (throttle rc2) and R (pitch rc3) axis.
 Otherwise the values were reversed.
     - Press the Calibrate Radio button.
 Move joysticks and input buttons to their limits.
 Then press the Click when Done button.